rcherrueau/execo/doc/execo.rst

 `execo.action.Get`, `execo.action.Put`, `execo.action.TaktukGet`,
 `execo.action.TaktukPut`, `execo.action.Local`.
 A
 `execo.action.Remote` or `execo.action.TaktukRemote` is a remote
 process execution on a group of hosts.
-The remote connexion is performed by ssh or a similar tool. `execo.action.Remote` uses as many ssh connexions as remote hosts, whereas `execo.action.TaktukRemote` uses taktuk internally (http://taktuk.gforge.inria.fr/) to build a communication tree, thus is more scalable. `Put` and `Get` are actions for copying files or directories to or from groups of hosts.
+The remote connection is performed by ssh or a similar tool. `execo.action.Remote` uses as many ssh connections as remote hosts, whereas `execo.action.TaktukRemote` uses taktuk internally (http://taktuk.gforge.inria.fr/) to build a communication tree, thus is more scalable. `Put` and `Get` are actions for copying files or directories to or from groups of hosts.
 The copy